Inside The Wrangler-Based Jeep Gladiator Pickup

 Not content to rest on its Wrangler laurels, the Scrambler pickup has been resumed from the dead by Jeep, named for the historical 1963 Gladiator model.
 No longer a CJ-7 with a minuscule bed tacked onto it, the new Gladiator pickup takes on the likes of Ranger, Colorado, and Tacoma off-road trims.
-Right now Jeep is pushing a number of incentives to move unsold Gladiators amidst a Stellantis sales slump; you might be able to get an amazing price on highly capable truck.
+Right now Jeep has a number of great incentives on the impressive Gladiator.
+See why you might be interested in this highly capable truck.

 Step things up to Gladiator Sport S and you add 17 inch gray aluminum wheels, adaptive cruise, power windows, power heated exterior mirrors, power locking doors and tailgate, and body color fender flares.
 Yes, that’s right, the regular Gladiator is one of the last new vehicles left in America without power windows and locks, though the base Gladiator will surely out-maneuver a Chevy Equinox off-road.
 Gladiator S steps pricing up to $41,990.